rhomobile/rhomobile-docs/eb/en/edge/guide/debuggingjs.md

 You can change pretty much any part of the view such as CSS styling and even which APIs and methods are called, but I chose to do a simple one for brevity's sake.

 ### Console and Issuing API Calls
 One of the most helpful features of Weinre is the console.
 You can use this console as the classic console to see what is happening on the device while in operation.
 However, with this console we can do more than just look at what's happening on the device, we can also issue commands to the device to see how the device will react.
-This is especially helpful since all of the hardware MEB APIs will only work on actual hardware, which means they cannot be tested in an emulator.
+This is especially helpful since all of the hardware APIs will only work on actual hardware, which means they cannot be tested in an emulator.

 In this example, I am showing just a few commands that can be run from the console to verify that the JS APIs are operating properly.
 Here I use the JS API to check the platform I am running on and use the camera to scan a barcode.